jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Datasources.md

 ### In a Global file

 Datasources are defined once and are available throughout your solution to be reused in multiple jigs.
-Adding a global datasource improves performance as the data is retrieved once rather than multiple times.&#x20;
+Adding a global datasource improves performance as the data is retrieved once rather than multiple times.

 ![Global datasource](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/RKfB1NkVqQCckqcWoR-cR_ds-global.gif "Global datasource")

 1. Open your solution in Jigx Builder and navigate to the **datasources** folder of your solution.
-2. &#x20;Create a new file called *\<your\_datasource\_name>.jigx.*
+2. Create a new file called *\<your\_datasource\_name>.jigx.*
 3. Invoke IntelliSense (ctrl+space) for the list of available datasources.
 4. Select the datasource you want to use and configure the properties with values.
 When choosing Dynamic Dataor SQL data, you can write SQL queries to return the data you want to use in the solution.
 5. Next, open the jigs where you want to use the data, use expressions with the datasource option to reference the global datasource file, for example, `=@ctx.datasources.employee`.